Azaravicius/BlockImportExport/README.md

 # BlockImportExport
 Block Import and Export autolisp for AutoCAD and BricsCAD

-This is AutoLISP application for AutoCAD.
+This is AutoLISP application for AutoCAD and BricsCAD.
 It will create window for easy block import to drawing or export from drawing.

 ### This application needs OpenDCL to work.
 OpenDCL can be downloaded from https://opendcl.com/